EGI-FCTF/bCDMI/README.md

 =====
 This script requires:
  * cURL
- * fetch-crl and voms-clients (For keystone-voms support)
+ * fetch-crl and voms-clients (For keystone-voms or keystone-myproxy support)
+ * myproxy clients (For keystone-myproxy support)

 To install the script, just copy it and the sample bcdmi.auth file into your home/bin folder.